 If you do not seek or need emergency treatment, consult your doctor.
 He or she may refer you to an allergy specialist (allergist) who can determine whether you’re allergic to bees or other insect venom and can help you find ways to prevent future allergic reactions.

-Role of a Queen Bee
+What Does a Queen Bee Do?

 The queen’s two primary purposes are to produce chemical scents that help regulate the unity of the colony and to lay lots of eggs.
 The queen bee is the only female with fully developed ovaries.